IN THE BEGINNING

 Compass started out like many good organisations do – with a letter in the Guardian.
 It’s been a journey to find a new politics ever since.

-This decision was a big part of our history and has shaped who we are today; we strongly believe that while Labour remains fundamentally important no single issue or party can usher in a Good Society alone.
+This decision was a big part of our history and has shaped who we are today; we strongly believe that while Labour remains fundamentally important, no single issue or party can usher in a Good Society alone.

 Today we look to where the real energy and creativity is.
 We see emerging collaborative practice bubbling up in civil society, the social economy and in the local state.
 Our task now is to join all this up, to amplify, aggregate and accelerate the desire and demand for participation we all want and all feel in our increasingly networked society.

 In 2023, we celebrated 20 years of Compass.
 To commemorate this milestone, we published a pamphlet chronicling our last two decades of thinking and action.
 You can read it in full here.